Letter of medical necessity

 A letter of medical necessity is a letter written by the patient’s treating physician to the patient’s insurance company requesting prior approval for medication or reconsideration of a denial.
 The letter should generally contain information on the patient’s medical history and current treatment plan.
 You can download guidelines for writing a letter of medical necessity here.

-REVLIMID® (lenalidomide), POMALYST® (pomalidomide), and THALOMID® (thalidomide) are only available through restricted distribution programs.
+REVLIMID® (lenalidomide) and POMALYST® (pomalidomide) are only available through restricted distribution programs.

-Please see full Prescribing Information, including Boxed WARNINGS, for REVLIMID®, POMALYST®, THALOMID®, IDHIFA® (enasidenib), and ABRAXANE® for Injectable Suspension (paclitaxel protein-bound particles for injectable suspension) (albumin-bound).
-Please see full Prescribing Information for VIDAZA® (azacitidine for injection).
+Please see full Prescribing Information, including Boxed WARNINGS, for REVLIMID®, POMALYST®, IDHIFA® (enasidenib), INREBIC® (fedratinib), and ABRAXANE® for Injectable Suspension (paclitaxel protein-bound particles for injectable suspension) (albumin-bound).
+Please see full prescribing information for REBLOZYL® (luspatercept-aamt).

 Your Specialist is assigned based on the zip code of your office.
 To meet your Specialist, enter your zip code below.